Mahalabia is a super quick, super easy, Middle Eastern dessert made with milk, slightly sweetened and flavoured with rose or orange water.

 ♥ If you like the recipe, don’t forget to leave me a comment and that all important, 5-star rating! 😉 Shukran! ♥

 And if you make the recipe, share it on any platform and tag me @azlinbloor.

 Mahalabia – a Middle Eastern Dessert

-1-2 tbsp rose water or orange water (to taste)
+- 1 Tbsp rose water or orange water

-6. To serve, drizzle a teaspoon of rose syrup over it (if using) and sprinkle with nuts.
+- To serve, drizzle the rose syrup over it (if using) and sprinkle with nuts.